delta-exchange/just-the-docs/docs/tutorials/perpetual-contracts.md

 **Funding Limits**

 A perpetual contract can be thought as an 8-hour futures contract that is being rolled into the next 8-hour futures every minute.
 Thus, at any time, the [fair basis]({{site.baseurl}}/docs/trading-guide/fair-price/#fair-basis-calculation) of a perpetual contract should be similar to a futures contract which will expire in 8 hours.
 With this in mind, we enforce pretty tight caps on the fair basis for perpetual contracts.
-As of now, most perpetual contracts have funding capped at 0.5%.
+As of now, most perpetual contracts have funding capped at 0.5% or 0.15% (for alt-btc pairs).
 But these caps are subject to change and are available in the [contract specifications](https://www.delta.exchange/contracts/).

 **Funding Example**